itrocket-team/testnet_guides/celestia/BlockspaceRace/README.md

 ```

 ### Monitoring
+We'll also provide information on how to set up node monitoring, which is an important aspect of ensuring its smooth operation.
 If you want to have set up a monitoring and alert system use [our cosmos nodes monitoring guide with tenderduty](https://teletype.in/@itrocket/bdJAHvC_q8h)
+Stay tuned!

 ### Security
 To protect you keys please don`t share your privkey, mnemonic and follow a basic security rules